Keyfactor/f5-bigiq-rest-orchestrator/README.md

 - **Use SSL** - N/A.  This value is not referenced in the F5 Big IQ Orchestrator Extension.
 The value you enter for Client Machine, and specifically whether the protocol entered is http:// or https:// will determine whether a TLS (SSL) connection is utilized.

 - **Inventory Schedule** – Set a schedule for running Inventory jobs or "none", if you choose not to schedule Inventory at this time.

+When creating cert store type manually, that store property names and entry parameter names are case sensitive